officelearn/azure-docs.sv-se/articles/cost-management/azure-vm-extended-metrics.md

 ---
-title: Lägga till utökade mått för Azure virtual machines | Microsoft Docs
+title: Add extended metrics for Azure virtual machines | Microsoft Docs
-description: Den här artikeln hjälper dig att aktivera och konfigurera utökade diagnostikmåtten för virtuella datorer i Azure.
+description: This article helps you enable and configure extended diagnostics metrics for your Azure VMs.
 services: cost-management
 keywords: ''
 author: bandersmsft